The Power of a Job Description Update

 - What and/or who are your responsibilities

-- What is being measure to assure you are progressing
+- What is being measured to assure you are progressing

 - What additional training is necessary for you to perform well

-* Make sure there is a percentage rate regarding how much of your day or week a particular function will require.
-Often, job descriptions are unrealistic in their demands.
-Conversely, they may be too generic.
+* Make sure there is a percentage rate (for how much of your day or week) a particular function will require.
+Often, a job description or a job description update has unrealistic demands.
+Conversely, descriptions may be too generic.
 Either situation doesn’t successfully guide the worker or supervisor.

 Performance of Business’s Mission

-If you work within an organization, review the mission statement.
+Good Job Description updates need to support your business’s mission statement.
 A mission statement should reveal the actions which are necessary for the business to fulfill its vision.
-Just think of over-simplified military maneuvers: Generals have a vision to accomplish something and the mission is “how” it is accomplished.
+Just think of over-simplified military maneuvers: Generals have the vision to accomplish something and the mission is “how” it is accomplished.
 If the mission is successfully stated and executed, the vision will be actualized.